 A simple vegetable tagine recipe packed with warm Moroccan flavors.
 One of my new favorite one-pot meals.
 Vegan and Gluten free!
+Be sure to watch the video for how to make this vegetable tagine below!

 Think of Moroccan tagine as a succulent, slowly simmered stew.
 Similar to this Moroccan Lamb Stew, the balance of sweet and savory flavors, coupled with the intensity of spices set this vegetable tagine apart from your average stew.